Tepper, Icahn, Cohen top Forbes hedge fund rich list for 2012

 Rounding out the Forbes top 10 were Kenneth Griffin of Citadel; Raymond Dalio of Bridgewater Associates; David Shaw of D.E.
 Shaw & Co; Leon Cooperman of Omega Advisors; and Daniel Loeb of Third Point.
 Dalio, who earned $800 million last year according to Forbes estimates, topped the list of profit-makers in 2011 with earnings of about $3 billion.

-To see the full list of top earning managers click here here
+The full list of top earning managers can be found at